A resource for your church to respond to those struggling financially in your community

 - offering small emergency funds for people in financial crisis in partnership with Acts 435

-And there’s a bonus theology session: a conversation with the Bishop of Kensington, Right Revd Graham Tomlin, on why it is churches should be thinking about money as part of our discipleship and witness.
+- bonus theology session: a conversation with Right Revd Graham Tomlin, on why it is churches should be thinking about money as part of our discipleship and witness.

 Talking About Money

 Why and how we can start conversations about money in our churches and communities; how it can help support our mental and emotional wellbeing